-The General Assembly of 29 November 2014 hereby creates the By-laws of the Association in order to ensure fair treatment and transparent governance within the framework of the Statutes registered in the Moniteur Belge.
+The General Assembly of 29 November 2014 hereby creates the Internal Rules of the Association in order to ensure fair treatment and transparent governance within the framework of the Statutes registered in the Moniteur Belge.

 Name, Acronym and Logo

 Official acronym: EPA

 The Association is established in accordance with the Belgian Law of 27 June 1921.

 The Association’s legal status is: ‘association internationale sans but lucratif’ (AISBL) an international non-profit organisation, approved by Royal Decree.

 The Association’s operations are regulated by Belgian Law.

 Legal Seat and Office